-Sanjay Kaul discusses the benefits and drawbacks of the farm bills for all stakeholders – farmers, businesses, commission agents, and the government – and concludes that given the dynamics involved, the reform is unlikely to have any game-changing impacts on Indian agriculture.
+Sanjay Kaul discusses the benefits and drawbacks of the farm laws for all stakeholders – farmers, businesses, commission agents, and the government – and concludes that given the dynamics involved, the reform is unlikely to have any game-changing impacts on Indian agriculture.

-The three farm bills – notified through the ordinance route and passed without debate in both Houses of Parliament – have now become law.
+The three farm bills – notified through the ordinance route and passed without debate in both Houses of Parliament – have now become laws.
 They have stoked controversy, with major farmer protests in a few states like Punjab and Haryana.
 These protests forced an ally, the Akali Dal1, to withdraw its support to the central government.

 The three pieces of legislation should have found widespread support from farmers as they are touted to be the biggest game-changers for them.
 The objective and economic rationale are to provide wider choice and freedom to farmers to sell their produce.
 Advocates argue that this would help build more efficient value chains in agriculture by reducing marketing costs, and enabling better price discovery, thus improving price realisation for farmers and, at the same time, reducing the price paid by consumers.
 Further, it would encourage private investment in storage, reducing wastage, and help contain seasonal price volatility.
 The government says that the new laws would free farmers from the clutches of exploitative intermediaries.
 The presumption is that once markets become freer, efficient, and competitive, the price realisation for farmers would become higher.
 So, have farmer groups been misguided?